Safety In Sadness

 I’ve created a life that I should be able to settle into and enjoy, but I don’t because if I am not running hot, I feel uncomfortable.
 Imagine that.
 A good day actually feels uncomfortable.

-The biggest shock of this whole revelation is that all of this has been going on in my mind and body for over 20 years and I never saw it at all.
+The biggest shock is that all of this has been going on in my mind and body for over 20 years and I never saw it at all.
 I could never understand why I couldn’t seem to grasp happiness for any length of time.
 It came and went so often.

 What temperature is your oven set at?